MSMAP competitors have won "Best Male Competitor" more than once at this event. Are you ready to take up the challenge?

 Learn more about yongmudo competition.

-MSMAP participants competed in the UC Yongmudo Championships in 2010, 2011, 2012, and 2013 and have come away with three gold medals, two silver, and four bronze medals.
+MSMAP participants competed in the UC Yongmudo Championships in 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 and have come away with multiple gold, silver, and bronze medals.
 And, for two consecutive years, MSMAP returned to Mount Shasta with the Best Male Competitor award!
 Read about all the action during these exciting events.

 Go to: 2017 UC Open Taekwondo & Yongmudo Championships (MS Area Newspapers)